-These measures would increase the ability to release surplus energy in an environmentally acceptable manner, reducing the need to displace wind or hydro.
-Although these measures effectively waste potentially useful low-cost, low-carbon energy, the effect is similar to the historical spilling of water at the dams prior to establishment of total dissolved gas (TDG) limits.
+Measures that augment energy dump capability would increase the ability to release surplus energy in an environmentally acceptable manner, reducing the need to displace wind or hydro.
+Although these measures effectively waste potentially useful low-cost, low-carbon energy, the effect is similar to the historical spilling of water at the dams prior to establishing total dissolved gas (TDG) limits.

 Improved dissolved gas abatement: A variety of structural and operational measures for reducing dissolved gas levels have been proposed, including spillway flow deflectors, raised stilling basins, raised tailrace channels, additional spillway bays, tailrace/stilling basin separation walls, submerged conduits, baffled spillways, side channel spillways, pool and weir channels, and submerged spillway gates.
-The most feasible structural alternatives, primarily spillway flow deflectors, have been installed at all Lower Snake and Lower Columbia Corps projects with the exception of The Dalles, increasing gas-limited spill capacity.
+The most feasible structural alternatives, primarily spillway flow deflectors, have been installed at all Lower Snake and Lower Columbia Corps projects with the exception of The Dalles,28 increasing gas-limited spill capacity.